AlBochi/data-engineering-gcp/README.md

 The Google Cloud Certified - Professional Data Engineer exam assesses your ability to:

-- Build and maintain data structures and databases
+- Build and maintain data structures and databases.
-- Design data processing systems
+- Design data processing systems.
-- Analyze data and enable machine learning
+- Analyze data and enable machine learning.
-- Model business processes for analysis and optimization
+- Model business processes for analysis and optimization.
-- Design for reliability
+- Design for reliability.
-- Visualize data and advocate policy
+- Visualize data and advocate policy.
-- Design for security and compliance
+- Design for security and compliance.

 **This repository contains a collection of resources that will help you prepare.**